ygalbel/restangularbknd-orm/README.md

 ````

 ###Update

 Call Restangular put to update an existing object with the following parameters:

-* **returnObject** Set this to true when you have server side business rules that causes additional changes to the object.
-In that case this request will return the created object
+* **returnObject** Set this to true when you have server side business rules, causing additional changes to the object.
+In this case the request will return the created object:

 ````javascript